P4-TAS: P4-Based Time-Aware Shaper for Time-Sensitive Networking: P4-Based Implementation of TSN Traffic Protection Mechanisms with DetNet Integration

 Second, \ac{TAS} control frames are continuously generated by the packet generator with a minimal inter-arrival time.
 For those frames, the timestamp relative to the last elapsed period of the \ac{tGCL} is calculated in step \ballnumber{2}.
 This timestamp is used to match the \ac{TAS} control frame to the corresponding entry of the \ac{tGCL} \ac{MAT}.
 After queuing the \ac{TAS} control frame in a dedicated queue of the traffic manager, the \acs{AFC} mechanism is applied in the egress in step \ballnumber{3}.
 Here, the corresponding queue is opened or closed based on the current \ac{tGCL} entry using the \acs{MAT} described in \sect{impl_mat}.
 Afterward, the frames are dropped.

 Third, \ac{TSN} data frames are policed in the ingress pipeline by the \ac{PSFP} mechanism to enforce conformance with admitted rates and transmission times.
-For those frames, the timestamp relative to the last elapsed period of the \ac{sGCL} is calculated in step \ballnumber{4}, and \ac{PSFP} is applied in step \ballnumber{5}.
-In this step, the frames are policed and either dropped or queued according to their priority.
-The queue states are either in an open or a closed state based on the \acs{tGCL}.
+Each frame is first matched to a \ac{TSN} stream using the stream identification function defined in IEEE Std 802.1CBdb and then assigned to the corresponding stream gate.
+Next, the timestamp relative to the last elapsed period of the \ac{sGCL} is calculated in step \ballnumber{4}, and \ac{PSFP} is applied in step \ballnumber{5}.
+In this step, frames are policed and either dropped or forwarded to the appropriate priority queue.
+The queues are either open or closed based on the \acs{tGCL}.
 Frames are forwarded in a FIFO manner as soon as their queue opens.